 Yes, you read that last part right!
 Birdshot is indeed the first Filipino film ON Netflix.
 Well, it’s no surprise because the film is not only visually beautiful but it’s also very thought-provoking.
 Though “loss of innocence” is a common theme in a coming-of-age of film, Birdshot was able to give the audience another view – a good view of the present state of humanity and moral decay.

 In the film, we see two evident characters robbed of their guilt.
 There is the farm girl named Maya (Mary Joy Apostol) and the newbie cop, Domingo (Arnold Reyes).
 The difference between these two is that Maya was too young to understand life that is why she didn’t think twice about shooting a bird.
 Domingo, on the other hand, is fully aware of the difference between good and evil.
-But with the presence of violence, he chose to forget what he was so desperately fighting for.
+But with the presence of violence in his work life, he chose to forget what he was so desperately fighting for.

 It’s quite sad to be honest but it is in our nature.
 Our actions are easily influenced by the people around us especially if they are older or more powerful.
 This can be a strength but it can also be a weakness.
 In this case, it is the latter.
 Because of that, our characters made mistakes causing them to suffer.